A. J. Allmendinger: Sports car racing

-From 2006 to 2021, with the exception for 2017, Allmendinger has competed in the 24 Hours of Daytona.
+From 2006 to 2021, with the exception of 2017, Allmendinger has competed in the 24 Hours of Daytona.

 On January 28–29, 2012, Allmendinger entered the Rolex 24 driving for Michael Shank Racing and drove the final segment of the 24-hour race to the victory for the team in the Daytona Prototype Division.
 His teammates were Justin Wilson, John Pew, and Oswaldo Negri.
-To do so, he had to fend off sports car racing veteran Allan McNish among others.
+To do so, he had to fend off sports car racing veteran Allan McNish, among others.

 On January 4, 2014, it was announced that Allmendinger would return to Michael Shank Racing for the 24 Hours of Daytona.
 Co-driving with John Pew, Oswaldo Negri Jr. and Justin Wilson, the team finished 47th overall, a twelfth in the Prototype class.